Nduka Otiono

-Nduka Anthony Otiono is a Nigerian-Canadian professor, writer, poet, and a journalist.
+Nduka Anthony Otiono is a Nigerian-Canadian professor, writer, poet, and journalist.
 He is the Director, Institute of African Studies, Carleton University, in Ottawa, Canada and his multidisciplinary research addresses how street stories —popular urban narratives in postcolonial Africa—travel through many cultural formations, such as oral tradition, the press, movies, popular songs, and social networks.

 Early life

 Nduka Anthony Otiono hails from Ogwashi-Ukwu in Delta State, south-southern Nigeria but was born in Kano (the capital city of Kano State, northern Nigeria).
 He earned his Ph.D. in English from the University of Alberta in Canada (2011) in addition to a Bachelor of Arts (Hons) in English and an MA in English from the University of Ibadan, Nigeria in 1987 and 1990 respectively.

 Early career

 Otiono was a journalist at the early part of his career.
 He worked in print media, with a focus on literary and cultural journalism, and earned expertise at the editing and management levels.
 During his fifteen years journalistic career, He was the National Secretary of the Association of Nigerian Authors (2001–2005) the founding editor of The Post Express Literary Supplement (PELS), which won Literary Column of the Year 1997 and the first ANA Merit Award in 1998.
 The Night Hides with a Knife (short stories), which won the ANA/Spectrum Prize, Voices in the Rainbow (poems), which was a finalist for the ANA/Cadbury Poetry Prize, and Love in a Time of Nightmares (poems), for which he received the James Patrick Folinsbee Memorial Scholarship in Creative Writing, are just a few of the works he has published.
 He made the transition to academia in 2004 and started working as an adjunct lecturer at the University of Ibadan's Department of English.